A Change of Heart

 Her mother silently counted to ten, each number forming on her moving lips.
 Mia and I exchanged a glance.
 My first day just reached a new level of difficulty, and I sent up a quick prayer for the strength and wisdom I needed to help this family.

-While I worked with teenagers in the past, and was a part of sessions where the participant was difficult and even violent at times, there was something chilling about the intense internal anger that radiated from Erica’s whole body.
+While I worked with teenagers in the past and was a part of sessions where the participant was difficult and even violent at times, there was something chilling about the intense internal anger that radiated from Erica’s whole body.
 We would be lucky to encourage Splash to take even one step in her direction, let alone establish any connection.

 I studied Splash in the far corner lightly dragging his front hoof in the dirt, creating a halo of dust around his legs.
-His ears were perked and rotated towards us.
+His ears perked and rotated towards us.
 Not a good way to begin the session.
-As the ESMHL, it was my job to know how the horse was feeling and to be able to
+Splash was displaying typical signs of anxiety and stress.
+Dread climbed its way into my throat, making it hard to breath.
+My first session was quickly becoming one of multiple red flags.

 As Mia attempted to engage Erica in conversation, I racked my brain for a way to draw Mia’s attention to Splash and send her a clear message that things were not looking promising.
 I envisioned Erica's file and phrases like bipolar disorder, hospitalized, eating disorder, suspension, and in-home arrest jumped through my mind.

 “Why’s he doing that?”
 Erica interrupted Mia, disdain dripping from each word.
-And suddenly, there was my opening and I didn't hesitate.
+And suddenly, there was my opening, and I didn't hesitate.

-“Horses paw at the ground for different reasons, but often times it’s because they’re
+“Horses paw at the ground for different reasons, but often times it’s because they’re stressed.”

 She huffed and shook her head.
 “Horses get stressed out?”

 “Absolutely.
 Horses also mirror our emotions.
-They are amazing at reading us, and they
+They are amazing at reading us, and they reflect those emotions back to us.”

 Erica narrowed her eyes at Splash.
 “What’s stressing him out now?”

-feel like she did something wrong.
+I paused, thinking of the best way to answer.
+I wanted to be truthful without making her feel like she did something wrong.
 So, I turned the question around instead.
 “Why do you think he might be stressed out?”

 Her nose wrinkled.
 “Well, we’re the only people here, so it must be us.”